ARK has four

 work ARK facilitates capacity building in the voluntary and

-in Schools aims to provide suitable Northern Ireland-specific
+in Schools provides suitable Northern Ireland-specific

 educational materials for schools, organisations working with young